Curve Creative Studio

 Curve Creative Studio is a creative communications, marketing and branding agency based in Turin, Italy.

 History

 Curve Creative Studio was founded by Giovanni Sgro, Luciano Aiello, and Marco Gallo, who all returned from working abroad in the United States, Australia and Brazil respectively to open the agency.
 After spending some time working from one of their homes, they then moved to an office in the centre of Turin.
 The agency celebrated its third anniversary in July 2015.
+In the same year, Giovanni left the company, which remained under the leadership of Luciano Aiello and Marco Gallo.
 Since 2015, Curve Studio has created a Digital Division - Curve Digital Studio - specialized in augmented reality and virtual reality.